learn-co-curriculum/phase-0-git-version-control-basics/README.md

 ## Learning Goals

-- Identify how to initialize a Git repository with `git init`
+- Initialize a Git repository with `git init`
 - Check the status of a repository with `git status`
-- Keep track of file changes with `git add`
+- Track file changes with `git add`
 - Create a commit and apply a commit message with `git commit`

 ## Introduction

-In our overview of version control systems, we saw that using a VCS helps us organize our work and keep track of changes we make.
-We also determined that the VCS we're going to use is Git.
-Now we can begin learning the commands we need to make Git work for us.
+In the previous lesson we learned what a VCS is and how it helps us in our work.
+In this lesson, we'll learn how to use Git to track the changes we make to a project.

+The basic process consists of the following three steps:

+1. Initialize the project directory as a Git repository,
+2. Tell Git to track the changes we make to individual files, and
+3. When we're ready, tell Git to save the changes.

+That's it!
+This basic workflow gives you all the main benefits of using Git to track a project.

-## Identify How to Initialize a Git Repository with `git init`
+## Initialize a Git Repository with `git init`

 Git operates on a directory level.
 When we have a new directory that we want to track our files in, we need to _initialize_ the directory as a Git repository.
-That means Git will then pay attention to what goes on in the directory and give us all the Git superpowers.

 To get started, we'll create a new directory.
 In your terminal, type the
 following: